smarter-project/hydra/charts/remove-crismux/README.md

 # Uninstalling the Chart

 ```
-helm delete add-crismux --namespace <namespace to use>
+helm delete remove-crismux --namespace <namespace to use>
 ```

 # Parameters